 Move: Click-drag to drag the Camera around.

-Orbit: Hold __Alt__+click, and drag to orbit the Camera around the current pivot point.
+Orbit: Hold Alt, and left-click and drag to orbit the Camera around the current pivot point.
 This option is not available in 2D mode, because the view is orthographic.

-Zoom: Hold Alt__+right-click, and drag to zoom the Scene View.
-On Mac you can also hold Control__+ click and drag instead.
+Zoom: Hold Alt, and right-click and drag to zoom the Scene View.
+On Mac you can also hold ControlA function for displaying text, buttons, checkboxes, scrollbars and other features on the user interface.
+More info

 Hold down Shift to increase the rate of movement and zooming.